leibnitz27/cfr/contributing.md

 * Java above 6.
 See above.  *I know.*  But it's all syntactic sugar anyway.  **cough**.
 Anyway, you get to work with $$FUNKY_NEW_LANGUAGE$$ in your day job.
 * External dependencies.  *I know.*  See above.
 * Reflection.
 No reflection please.
+* No-op changes.
+(For example, there are quite a few intermediate variables just before a return.
+I find them convenient for debugging).
 * Bad Vibes.

 # Before contributing